isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/re-importing-shut-out-goods.md

 1) Dutiable shut-out goods will not have duty exemption and GST relief upon re-importation or importation into customs territory.

-2) The importer or his agent is required to obtain an In-Payment (Duty & GST) permit for dutiable goods via TradeNet before the re-importation or importation.
+2) The importer or his agent is required to obtain an In-Payment (Duty &amp; GST) permit for dutiable goods via TradeNet before the re-importation or importation.

 ## B) Non-Dutiable Shut-out Goods